EP021: Defining Yourself is a Journey Without a Solid Destination

 Silas: Well, that's what's like.
-I mean, obviously, I'm hesitant to use the word exciting in this time but what is exciting about all this is the I get that we can like really reimagine a lot going forward and as scary as that is, and the more time we spend in it, the more opportunity for reinvention we have and I hope that like, it can be something that's more people-oriented and communal oriented or aware of like these shared experiences and feelings.
-Also especially because this has kind of affected time in a crazy way of like, no one can plan like we all had things we planned, we all had a vision of where we thought this year was going and now everyone's like, I guess I'll see you what tomorrow is and then tomorrow comes in, it's the same thing over and over again which I've never felt so present and it's painful a lot of days, but it's also like, really exciting.
+I mean, obviously, I'm hesitant to use the word exciting in this time but what is exciting about all this is the I get that we can really reimagine a lot going forward and as scary as that is, and the more time we spend in it, the more opportunity for reinvention we have and I hope that it can be something that's more people-oriented and communal oriented or aware of these shared experiences and feelings.
+Also especially because this has kind of affected time in a crazy way of no one can plan.
+We all had things we planned, we all had a vision of where we thought this year was going and now everyone's like, I guess I'll see you what tomorrow is and then tomorrow comes in, it's the same thing over and over again which I've never felt so present and it's painful a lot of days, but it's also really exciting.

 Jessica: It's true.
 It really is.
 It's really true.
-I like that aspect, you know that we're living every day in the moment and I think as I can't speak to every country but like in America, the culture is very much like distraction, distraction, like, temporary fix, temporary fix, and there's no temporary fix and -
+I like that aspect that we're living every day in the moment and I think, I can't speak to every country but in America, the culture is very much distraction, distraction, like, temporary fix, temporary fix, and there's no temporary fix and -

-Jessica: So much distraction and at my apartment complex, I'm seeing parents hanging out with their kids that you know, I've been living there for a little bit now.
+Jessica: There's so much distraction and at my apartment complex, I'm seeing parents hanging out with their kids that you know, I've been living there for a little bit now.
 I've never seen that.

 Silas: So sweet.

-Jessica: It's so sweet, you know, but like it's speaking I think too the culture changing as a whole because the distraction and the urgency and the need to like, reach the definition of success is having the most hours, put in the most money in the bank and the most status amongst your peers.
+Jessica: It's so sweet, but it's speaking I think too the culture changing as a whole because the distraction and the urgency and the need to reach the definition of success is having the most hours, put in the most money in the bank and the most status amongst your peers.